krishashah911/Mahjong-Memory-Game/README.md

 A Memory Game created By React + Redux

-- Best performance is adapted to Iphone X and Landscape Mode.

 In order to run at your machine, type these to your terminal:

 - clone or download repository